michaelmayer-hpe/Labs/Docker/README.md

 ## Docker installation
 Docker is available externaly from http://docs.docker.com/linux/step_one/ or using your distribution packages, or from github at https://github.com/docker/docker
 Version 1.7 is  the current stable release.

+Ask to your instructor which Linux distribution will be used for the Lab (Ubuntu or RHEL).
+The refer to the corresponding instructions below.

+Other distributions should be as easy to deal with by providing the same packages out of the box (Case of most non-commercial distributions such as Debian, Fedora, Mageia, OpenSuSE, …)

+### Ubuntu installation
-As we'll work on an Ubuntu environment for the Lab, you may want to use apt to do the installation of Docker with all its dependencies.
+If you work on an Ubuntu environment for the Lab, you may want to use apt to do the installation of Docker with all its dependencies.
 As Ubuntu provides an old version of docker, we will use a ppa providing a more up to date version:

 `#` **`apt-key adv --keyserver hkp://keyserver.ubuntu.com:80 --recv-keys 36A1D7869245C8950F966E92D8576A8BA88D21E9`**